Roblox-Indie-Wikis/mediawiki-extensions-RobloxAPI/README.md

     wfLoadExtension( 'RobloxAPI' );
     ```

-Are you on Miraheze?
-This extension is available on Special:ManageWiki!
-Search for 'RobloxAPI' and install it with a
+Miraheze users may use ManageWiki to install this extension.
+Search for 'RobloxAPI' in [[Special:ManageWiki]] and install it with a
 click.

 ## Usage